esquires/rl_gear/README.md

 `rl_gear` is designed to work with ray version 0.8.5 or later and has been tested with python 3.6.

+First install `tensorflow` and `pytorch`. cpu-only `tensorflow` is fine since `rl_gear` doesn't use any neural network operations from `tensorflow`.

+Second, you may need to install opencv since `ray/rllib/env/atari_wrappers.py` requires the `cv2` package but `opencv` is not installed automatically with `ray`.
+It can be installed on Ubuntu with `apt install python3-opencv`.

+Thid, install the package.
 ```bash
     pip install .
 ```

+See the `Dockerfile` for a minimal example of how to install on Ubuntu 18.04.

 ## Usage